seandinwiddie/project-root/READMEs/description.md

 While both use similar components and JSX syntax, React Native compiles to native mobile app components, while React compiles to HTML components for the web

 However, there is a compatibility layer called React Native for Web that allows developers to use React Native code in web applications using React DOM

+##### backlog: moduales: core rules and pdf reports

+addon modules will be developed for

+world of darkness dark ages

+world of darkness

+chonicles of darkness

+consulting accelerator

+mind movies

+other mindset courses and ttrpg rulesets

+also report genaration of things like charaters and adventure logs and mindset discovery